Groundwater Monitoring

 Modern landfills have liners which help prevent the contamination of the surrounding soil and groundwater.
 The earliest part of the Tamala Park landfill was an unlined landfill, while the more recent parts of the landfill are lined.

-The completed MAR identifies some potential issues if the MRC did not continue to operate with its high level of diligence on these matters.
-The MRC accepts the findings contained within the MAR and has already made progress in implementing the recommendations.
+The completed MAR identifies some potential issues if MRC did not continue to operate with its high level of diligence on these matters.
+MRC accepts the findings contained within the MAR and has already made progress in implementing the recommendations.

 The review’s findings and recommendations include: